 Because of the danger posed by manual welding as well as efforts to improve productivity and the quality of it is developing a wide variety of mechanization and automation of welding, which is divided into:

-Type Welded Joints, there are five (5) basic types of welded joints:
+Type of Welding Joints, there are five (5) basic types of welded joints.

 - Butt joint